-(c) Many NEH records, including past awards, press releases, grant guidelines, and grant terms and conditions, are available on the NEH's Web site at www.neh.gov.
-In addition, copies of the NEH's policy statements, frequently requested records, and information about the NEH's FOIA program are available in the NEH's Electronic Reading Room.
+(c) NEH proactively identifies records of interest to the public, such as past awards, press releases, grant guidelines, and grant terms and conditions, and makes these records available on the NEH's Web site at www.neh.gov.
+In addition, copies of the NEH's policy statements, information about the NEH's FOIA program, sample grant narratives, and other frequently requested records are available in the NEH's Electronic Library.

 (b) Agreement to pay fees.
-If you make a FOIA request, the NEH will consider it an agreement by you to pay all applicable fees charged under this part, up to and including the amount of $25.00, unless you seek a waiver or reduction of fees.
+If you make a FOIA request, the NEH will consider it an agreement by you to pay all applicable fees charged under this part, subject to the fee limitations of § 1171.11(d).
 When making a request, you may specify a willingness to pay a greater or lesser amount.

 (2) For NEH Office of the Inspector General records, write to: The Inspector General, Office of the Inspector General, National Endowment for the Humanities, 1100 Pennsylvania Ave.
 NW., Room 419, Washington, DC 20506.
 You may also send your request to the Inspector General by facsimile at 202-606-8329 or by email at email@example.com.